Larry Walker: Minor leagues

 In his second professional season in 1986, Walker achieved his breakthrough while playing for two A-level clubs, the Burlington Expos and West Palm Beach Expos.
 His combined totals in 133 games included a .288 average, .397 on-base percentage (OBP), .602 slugging percentage (SLG), 87 runs scored, 19 doubles, 11 triples, 33 home runs, 90 runs batted in (RBI) and 18 stolen bases.
 Walker caught the eye of his fellow Canadians, and, as a 19-year-old minor leaguer, had acquired an entourage of Canadian reporters.
 "I know now I can hit the ball.
 I have a lot of confidence even though I still strike out a lot.
 I swing at too many bad pitches," he contemplated.
 Asserted West Palm Beach manager Felipe Alou, "If he keeps improving the way he has the last 12 months, there's no telling what he could do.
 You have a kid with his kind of potential, they don't last long in the minor leagues."
 Meanwhile, the club clinched the Florida State League South division, winning by two games over the Fort Lauderdale Yankees.

 After promotion to Jacksonville Expos of the Southern League in 1987, Walker totaled a .287 average, .383 OBP, .534 SLG, 91 runs, 26 home runs, 24 stolen bases and three times caught stealing.
 He won his first Tip O'Neill Award that year as the top Canadian baseball player.
 He missed the 1988 season after undergoing reconstructive knee surgery for an injury while playing in the Mexican Pacific League.
 The Expos moved him up to Indianapolis Indians of the Triple-A International League in 1989.
 There, he played in 114 games and batted .270 with 68 runs scored, 12 home runs, 36 stolen bases and six times caught stealing.

 Montreal Expos

 Major league debut (1989)

 Walker made his debut with the Montreal Expos on August 16, 1989.
 He walked twice in the game while hitting a single in his first at bat, off Mike LaCoss of the San Francisco Giants.
-Walker's first season totals included a .170 batting average, .264 OBP, and .170 SLG in 56 plate appearances.
+He struggled in his debut, batting .170 with a .264 OBP and .170 SLG in 56 plate appearances.
 Montreal fans gave him the nickname "Booger."